dring1/devonring.ca/resume/devonring_resume_2015.md

 * Technology stack: NodeJS, AngularJS, Ionic, MongoDb

 #### gopheringdj

-* Project is a work in progress
-* Uses reddit and github public apis
 * Allow users to listen to a stream of the newest music submitted to the music subreddit
 * Leverages github o-auth to authenticate users
 * API is accessed securely using json web tokens